iced-rs/book/src/first-steps.md

 side effects; we can move things around in our view logic without worrying about breaking other stuff.
 No spooky action at a distance!

-And that's all there is to our counter interface!
+And that's all there is to our counter interface.
 I am sure you can't wait to __run__ it.
 Shall we?